Cyphrme/Coze/README.md

 elided.
 Hex does not omit padding.
 For example, in the case of SHA-256, the digest is always 32 bytes and 64 characters in Hex.

 ## Isn't Hex "inefficient"?
-All non-binary encodings are "inefficient" when encoded into ASCII/UTF-8 text, such as RFC 4648 base64.
-Coze makes heavy use of digests which are short and are easily stored as bytes.
+Binary is "inefficient" when encoded into ASCII/UTF-8.
+Coze heavily uses digests which are short and easily stored as perfectly efficient bytes.

+## How do I do versioning?
+Use `typ` for API versioning, e.g. `cyphr.me/v1/msg`.

+## Is Coze versioned?
+Our hope is Coze stays simple and stable enough to preclude versioning.  `alg` refers to a specific set of parameters.
+If a parameter needs changing, like the hashing algorithm, `alg` would reflect that change.

 ## Why `head` and not `pay`, `payload`, or `body`?
 `head` explicitly denotes the inclusion of cryptographic components.